migtools/velero-examples/cassandra/README.md

 # Stateful backup/restore (cassandra)
 Assumes storageclass of "gp2".
 Modify appropriately if needed.

+Assumes the use of velero in the oadp-operator and creates cassandra in the namespace cassandra-stateful.
+Change Variables if needed to adjust.

 Uses ansible roles for each of the following functionality below.

 Execute each in velero-examples/cassandra.